-Maple Tree Primary School specifically delivers Sex and Relationship Education through its PSHE Programme and Science lessons at KS2.
-Much of the Sex and Relationship Education at Maple Tree School takes place within PSHE lessons.
-Teaching staff deliver the PSHE Curriculum with support from professionals where appropriate.
-Teaching staff work closely with their pupils over a number of years, and we believe that they are usually the best people to work with the students on many of the RSE topics as they are aware of each pupil's individual circumstances.
+Parkview Academy specifically delivers Sex and Relationship Education through its PSHE/RSHE Programme and Science lessons.
+Much of the Sex and Relationship Education at Parkview Academy takes place within PSHE lessons.
+Teaching staff deliver the PSHE/RSHE Curriculum with support from professionals where appropriate.
+Teaching staff work closely with their students over a number of years, and we believe that they are usually the best people to work with the students on many of the RSE topics as they are aware of each student's individual circumstances.
 RSE lessons are set within the wider context of the PSHE curriculum and focus more on the emotional aspects of development and relationships, although the physical aspects of puberty and reproduction are also included.